mdvsh/platter/README.md

 ### sphinx bio take home challenge - platter
 > Madhav Sharma

+#### stack

+- react through nextjs with tailwindcss for the frontend
+- nextjs with a edge postgres instance powered by neon
+  - exposing a public API too, ingested inside the app + maximal use of SSR and CSR features to increase performance
+- deployed and scaled with vercel

+#### features

+- everything in the challenge PDF
+- performant CRUD : plate + wells
+- type-safe + form and database validation
+- intuitive UI, click on empty wells to create a new one there; click on existing ones to modify;
+- minimizes queries with CS caches and connections through pooling in the db
+- sphinx themed : )
+- easter eggs 😳 ?

+`/api/exps/<uuid>` for experiment/plate CRUD

+`api/wells/<comb_id>` for well CRUD, `comb_id` is a composite uuid based on row-col-and-plate-key

+This was a lot of fun to build, I have ideas on how to improve this app and would love to talk more about my design choices and future extras on a call : )

+_talk soon_!

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).